 Set Times for Email

 I learned this from Tim Ferriss and his best-selling book, The 4-Hour Work Week.
 Check emails rarely.
-I think the average American worker checks their email about 50 times per day.
+I think the average American worker checks their email about 50 times per day, showing they don’t manage emails.
 That’s crazy.
 I check my email usually twice per day – unless there’s something really important that we’re working on.
 Doing this means I can chunk up my time.
 That’s essential for concentration.
 Email when it’s time for email.
 Write when it’s time to write, etc. It’s necessary for concentration.

 Avoid Creating a Dialogue

 When an email comes in, don’t feel the need to respond to it right away.
 I often use the ‘mark as unread’ feature in Gmail.
 I do this because if you respond to an email the second it comes in, the other person often treats it as a dialogue.
+This is not a great way to manage emails.
 They respond back over and over again with one-sentence responses.
 Ain’t nobody got time for that.
 Fewer, more information-packed emails are best.

 Understand That Most Problems Go Away on Their Own